YashPotdar/yashpotdar.github.io/index.md

 ### <a href="https://ds3.ucsd.edu/" target = "_blank">Data Science Student Society (DS3) 📊</a>
 **Professional Development Workshops Lead** <br>
 **June 2021 - September 2022**
-- Lead the development of **2 workshops** dedicated to career development for undergraduate members of the Data Science Student Society.
+- Led the development of **2 workshops** dedicated to career development for undergraduate members of the Data Science Student Society.
-- Delivering workshops to prepare students for internship recruitment, such as resume reviews, networking sessions, or Leetcode workshops.
+- Delivered workshops to prepare students for internship recruitment, such as resume reviews, networking sessions, or Leetcode workshops.

 **Kaggle Workshop Committee Member** <br>
 **June 2021 - September 2022**